Saubers/Saubers/README.md

-- 🔭 I’m currently working in a online car shop with my teammates, we are doing this project for Henry Academy.
+- 🔭 I’m currently working in a mobile app with OpenDev Pro.

-- :muscle: Experience: I’ve made a web page about Pokemon, i used JavaScript, CSS, Nodejs, MySQL, pgAdmin 4, React & Redux.
+- :brain: Experience: I’ve made a web page about Pokemon, a car shop groupal project, and a mobile app.

-- 🌱 I’m currently learning more about database and REST Api.
+- 🌱 I’m currently learning more about React Native.

 - ⚡ About me: I’ve started learning how to program about 8 month ago, and i discovered my passion in coding.
 As i wrote before, i keep learning new things and trying to get new experiences to get better in this world.

-<h2> Me podes contactar en: </h2>
+<h2> You can reach me in: </h2>

 <p>
     <a href="https://www.linkedin.com/in/sebal-fullstack/">